Azure/azure-openapi-validator/docs/rules.md

 A long running Post operation should return 200 with response schema and 202 without response schema.

 Please refer to [lro-post-return.md](./lro-post-return.md) for details.

-### PutResponseCodes

-Synchronous and Long-running PUT operations must have responses with 200, 201 and default return codes.
-They also must not have other response codes.

-Please refer to [put-response-codes.md](./put-response-codes.md) for details.

 ### ProvisioningStateSpecifiedForLROPut